Table of contents:

 Importance of Angangueo in Michoacan

 This place is full of history and mining traditions.
 In addition, its geographic location is one of the most treasured in all of Mexico because it is surrounded by impressive mountains and forests.
-The monarch butterflies chose this great place as a sanctuary as if that were not enough.
+Also, the monarch butterflies chose this great place as a sanctuary as if that were not enough.

 Visit Angangueo will always be an experience that will fly straight to your heart, such as a monarch butterfly would do!
 Every year, between October and March, thousands of butterflies paint the sky of Angangueo orange as if it were a beautiful sunset dancing around people.
 A natural spectacle that you have to experience at least once in your life.